Indigo5684/Notes/docs/math/diffeq/3-2nd-order.md

 This is a second-order differential equation with constant coefficients.

 **Definition**.
 In the event that $g(t) = 0$, we say the equation is *homogenous*.
-Otherwise, the equation is *nonhomogenous*.
+Otherwise, the equation is *nonhomogeneous*.

 **Definition**.
 Principal of Superposition.
 Let $y_1(t)$ and $y_2(t)$ be solutions to a linear, homogenous differential equation.
 Then, any linear combination of said solutions is also a solution to the differential equation.
 In other words, with $c_1, c_2 \in \mathbb{R}$, the following is a solution to a differential equation.

 $$ y(t) = c_1 y_1(t) + c_2 y_2(t) $$

-Given a second-order homogenous differential equation with constant coeffictions, we assume solutions of the following form:
+Given a second-order homogenous differential equation with constant coefficients, we assume solutions of the following form:

 $$ y(t) = e^{rt} $$

-Substituting this equation into the differential equationm, we see the following:
+Substituting this equation into the differential equation, we see the following:

 $$ e^{rt}(ar^2 + br + c) = 0 $$

-Thus, we allow the *charactaristic equation* of the differential equation to be as follows:
+Thus, we allow the *characteristic equation* of the differential equation to be as follows:

 $$ ar^2 + br + c = 0 $$